ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 #### Upload Controller Service:
 - `POST /contexts`: Create a new `UploadContext`
-  - Requires `CreateUploadWorkOrder` WOT and only allowed for Data Stewards via the UOS.
+  - Requires `CreateUploadWorkOrder` token and only allowed for Data Stewards via the UOS.
   - Returns the `context_id` of the newly created `UploadContext`
 - `GET /contexts/{context_id}`: Retrieve an `UploadContext` by ID
-  - Requires `ViewUploadContextWorkOrder` WOT issued by UOS
+  - Requires `ViewUploadContextWorkOrder` token issued by UOS
   - Path arg and token must agree on context ID
 - `PATCH /contexts/{context_id}`: Update the state of an `UploadContext`
+  - Requires `UpdateUploadContextWorkOrder` token issued by UOS
-  - Currently only available to Data Stewards, as only they can obtain the required token.
+  - Currently only available to Data Stewards
   - Path arg and token must agree on context ID
   - Request body must contain the new state of the context
+- `GET /contexts/{context_id}/uploads`: Retrieve list of file IDs for context
+  - Requires a `ViewUploadContextWorkOrder` token signed by the UOS
+  - Path arg and token must agree on context ID
-- `POST /contexts/{context_id}/uploads/`: Add a new `FileUpload` to an existing `UploadContext`
+- `POST /contexts/{context_id}/uploads`: Add a new `FileUpload` to an existing `UploadContext`
-  - Requires `CreateFileWorkOrder` token
+  - Requires `CreateFileWorkOrder` token from WPS
   - Request body must contain the required file upload details
   - Path arg and token must agree on context ID, and alias must match between body and token
 - `GET /contexts/{context_id}/uploads/{file_id}/parts/{part_no}`: Get pre-signed S3 upload URL for file part
-  - Requires `UploadFileWorkOrder` token of type "upload"
+  - Requires `UploadFileWorkOrder` token of type "upload" from WPS
   - Path args and token must agree on context ID and file ID
 - `PATCH /contexts/{context_id}/uploads/{file_id}`: Conclude file upload in UCS
-  - Requires `UploadFileWorkOrder` token of type "close"
+  - Requires `UploadFileWorkOrder` token of type "close" from WPS
   - Sets the `FileUpload` status to `COMPLETE` and tells S3 to close the multipart upload.
   - Path args and token must agree on context ID and file ID
 - `DELETE /contexts/{context_id}/uploads/{file_id}`: Remove a `FileUpload` from the `UploadContext`
-  - Requires `UploadFileWorkOrder` token of type "delete"
+  - Requires `UploadFileWorkOrder` token of type "delete" from WPS
   - Deletes the `FileUpload` and tells S3 to cancel the multipart upload if applicable.
   - Path args and token must agree on context ID and file ID

 #### Upload Orchestration Service:
 - `GET /contexts/{context_id}`: Retrieve an `UploadContext` by ID
   - Signs a `ViewUploadContextWorkOrder` token and relays request to UCS
-  - Path arg and token must agree on context ID
 - `POST /contexts`: Create a new `UploadContext` and grant a claim for it for a user
   - Requires Data Steward Role
   - Signs a `CreateUploadWorkOrder` token and relays request to the UCS